 |Intellectual Asset Management for Engineers and Scientists|

-*For other course options, please see your Academic Advisor or contact the Faculty Director of the minor
+*For other course options, please see your Academic Advisor or contact the Undergraduate Programs and Advising Office

-- The remaining two courses can be from Paul College or the student’s home college, depending on suitability and availability of the courses as well as a student’s interest to specialize in a specific area within the Minor, and subject to approval by the Faculty Director in charge of the Minor.
+- The remaining two courses can be from Paul College or the student’s home college, depending on suitability and availability of the courses as well as a student’s interest to specialize in a specific area within the Minor, and subject to approval – please contact Undergraduate Programs and Advising Office.

 - Some of the listed courses are “special topics” (or equivalent).
 Please make sure that the course has the same title (not simply the same number) as the listed course in order for it to count for the minor.